-The complete information about the penguin tetra fish
+The most complete information about the tetra penguin fish

 |Scientific Name||Thayeria boehlkei|

 |Best kept as||Groups 5+|